 STEP 2: Enter the following command to install gdebi package installer.

 sudo apt-get install gdebi-core

 Enter root password to complete gdebi installation.

 STEP 3: We shall install Adobe Reader now.
 Copy and Paste the following command in the Terminal.
 Use right-click context menu to paste.
 Ctrl +V won’t work in Terminal.
 This command will download the pdf installer Debian binary from Adobe’s official servers.

 STEP 4: Use the gdebi command to install the downloaded .deb binary package.

 STEP 5: Enter root password when prompted.

-If you are looking for a Adobe PDF reader alternative, I recommend qpdfview.
+If you are looking for an Adobe PDF reader alternative, I recommend qpdfview.
 It is available from Ubuntu Software.
 It is light-weight and has tabbed user interface.
-For PDF editor, I suggest to use Libre Office Draw which works excellently for editing PDF.
+For PDF editor, I suggest using Libre Office Draw which works excellently for editing PDF.
 It is also available for free download from Ubuntu Software.